 Long before mere mortals inhabited ancient Greece, there was a great struggle for power between the Titans and their descendants, the Olympian gods.
-Upon their glorious victory, the three Olympian brothers—Zeus, Poseidon, and Hades—split the realms of the universe between them, while the Titans were imprisoned in Tartarus.
+Upon their glorious victory, the three Olympian brothers—Zeus, Poseidon, and Hades—split the realms of the universe between them, as the Titans were imprisoned in Tartarus.

 The days of the Titans and Giants are no more, but the legends of Mykonos live on; legends of year-round sunshine and vibrant blue seas, of luxury hideaways and extreme revelry.
-And what this dry, rocky island lacks in dramatic landscape and quiet Cycladic charm, it makes up for in boisterous, fun-loving character.
+And what this dry, rocky island lacks in dramatic landscape and quiet charm, it makes up for in boisterous, fun-loving character.
 So grab a drink, bask in the sun, and enjoy Mykonos for the ridiculous scene that it is.

 The Merchant Of Little Venice

 If you were a 16th century pirate prowling the Aegean Sea, the tangle of narrow lanes in Mykonos town was “designed” to confuse you.
-Thankfully, you’ll find a perfect place to survey your surroundings at Portobello Boutique Hotel, a charming and quiet hillside retreat overlooking the whitewashed maze.
+Thankfully, you’ll find a perfect place to survey your surroundings at Portobello Boutique Hotel, a quiet hillside retreat overlooking the whitewashed maze.

 And as you spend the day getting lost amongst churches, boutiques, and fresh fish tavernas, keep three destinations in the back of your mind.
-Raya, a shaded café on the harbor esplanade, is a lunchtime staple for its wonderfully-prepared, classic Greek dishes.
+Raya, a shaded café on the harbor esplanade, is a lunchtime staple for its classic Greek dishes.
 The Olive Tree, on nearby Maurogenous Street, has some of the island’s most beautiful hand-crafted olive wood.
 And Little Venice, the tidy row of waterfront homes on the western edge of town, is the best setting for sunset cocktails and beautiful sea views.

 This Is The Rhythm Of The Night